rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 is rooted under the implicit module named `crate`.

-The module tree might remind you of the filesystem’s directory tree on your computer; this is a very apt comparison!
+The module tree might remind you of the filesystem’s directory tree on your computer, this is a very apt comparison!
 Just like directories in a filesystem, you use modules to organize your code.
 And just like files in a directory, we need a way to find our modules.